elamaran619/amazon-quicksight-user-guide/doc_source/required-permissions.md

 |  **PostgreSQL**   |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/quicksight/latest/user/required-permissions.html)  |

 **Note**
- If you are using MySQL or PostreSQL, verify that you are connecting from an allowed host or IP address\.
-See [Database Configuration Requirements for Self\-Administered Instances](configure-access.md#database-configuration-requirements) for more detail\.
+ If you are using MySQL or PostgreSQL, verify that you are connecting from an allowed host or IP address\.
+For more detail, see [Database Configuration Requirements for Self\-Administered Instances](configure-access.md#database-configuration-requirements)\.